makrai/notes/mosbach2006-stabil-finetune.md

   since the development accuracy varies considerably during fine-tuning and it does not degrade even when the training loss is as low as 10 −5

-# 6 A simple but hard-to-beat baseline for fine-tuning bert
+# 6 A simple but hard-to-beat baseline for fine-tuning BERT

 * guidelines for fine-tuning transformer-based MLMs on small datasets:
   * Use small learning rates with bias correction to avoid vanishing gradients